List of Incompatible Plants You Want to Know

 Sweet Corn

-Keep your sweet corn away from tomatoes, as they and corn are attacked by corn earworms.
+Keep your sweet corn away from tomatoes, as corn earworms attack them and corn.
 Plant these two far apart to minimize the spread of these pests.